-Per Section 197 of the Community Charter, after adoption of the financial plan bylaw, but before May 15, a Council must, by bylaw, impose property value taxes by establishing tax rates for:
+Section 197 of the Community Charter, requires municipalities to adopt the Tax Rate Bylaw before May 15th of each year, to impose property value taxes by establishing tax rates for:

-- a) The municipal taxation revenue proposed to be raised in the financial plan bylaw. - b) The amounts to be collected on behalf of Other Taxing Authorities (OTAs).
+- a) The municipal taxation revenue proposed to be raised in the Financial Plan Bylaw. - b) The amounts to be collected on behalf of Other Taxing Authorities (OTAs).